DavidKhanTech/SearchYum/searchyum/README.md

 # SearchYum

-Get recipes and dinner ideas from items you have at the house.
+Get recipes and what to eat ideas from items you have at the house.

 https://davidkhantech.github.io/SearchYum/